▸ HOW MANY PEOPLE DOES ONE KIT FEED?

 ▸ HOW DOES IT WORK?

-You simply sign up, tell us where to deliver, or choose a pickup point, and you will get weekly deliveries on your appointed delivery day.
+You simply sign up for the number of kits you’d like per week, tell us where to deliver, or choose a pickup point, and you will get weekly deliveries on your appointed delivery day.
+You can pause your account at anytime.

 ▸ WHY SHOULD I BECOME A MEMBER?